jleeand/Rock-Paper-Scissors-Clone/README.md

 # RockPaperScissorsConsole
-A console based rock paper scissors game made with javascript
+A simple Rock Paper Scissors clone with a Elements Theme

 Part of The Odin Projects curriculum.